 Joint damage can cause pain which affects any part of your body, from your hands, wrists and shoulders, through to your knees and ankles.
-As we get older, painful joints can also become increasingly common and can be a sign of arthritic pain.
+As we get older, painful joints can also become increasingly common and can be a sign of arthritis.
 However, joint pain can affect people of all ages.

 Around 10 million people in the UK have arthritis, so almost 1 in 6 of us.1